sdiehl/wiwinwlh/tutorial.md

 See: [Haskell 2010: Do Expressions](http://www.haskell.org/onlinereport/haskell2010/haskellch3.html#x8-470003.14)

 Maybe
 -----

 The *Maybe* monad is the simplest first example of a monad instance.
 The Maybe monad models computations which fail to yield a value at any point during computation.

+The Maybe type has two value constructors.
+The first, ``Just``,  is a unary constructor, while the second, ``Nothing``, is a nullary constructor.

 ```haskell
 data Maybe a = Just a | Nothing